-- 1. After re-arranging all the components on the SmartDesign window, connect the pins of all the blocks as described below. - 2.
-Use Auto Arrange Instances on the SmartDesign canvas to arrange the various instances, automatically.
-There are two ways to make the connections: - The first method is by using the Connection Mode option.
-Change the SmartDesign to connection mode by clicking the Connection Mode button on the SmartDesign window, as shown in Figure 23.
+After arranging all the components on the SmartDesign window, connect the pins of all the blocks as described:

+- Use Auto Arrange Instances on the SmartDesign canvas to arrange the various instances, automatically.
+There are two ways to connect the components: - The first method is by using the Connection Mode option.
+Change SmartDesign to the connection mode by clicking Connection Mode on the SmartDesign window, as shown in Figure 23.
 The cursor changes from the normal arrow shape to the connection mode icon shape.
-Click on the first pin and drag-drop to the second pin that needs to be connected. - The second method is by selecting the pins to be connected together and selecting Connect from the context menu.
+Select the first pin and drag it to the second pin that needs to be connected. - The second method is by selecting the pins to be connected together and selecting Connect from the context menu.
 To select multiple pins to be connected together, hold the CTRL key as you select the pins.
 Right-click the input source signal and select Connect to connect all the signals together.
-In the same way, select the input source signal, right-click and select Disconnect to disconnect the signals already connected.
+In the same way, select the input source signal, right-click and select Disconnect to disconnect the signals.